KasparEtter/ef1p/pages/email/email.md

 <figure markdown="block">
 {% include_relative generated/applications-proof-of-work.embedded.svg %}
 <figcaption markdown="span">
-Finding a nonce which makes the hash of a message fall into a certain range requires many attempts.
+Finding a nonce which makes the hash of the content fall into a certain range requires many attempts.
 </figcaption>
 </figure>